wmsalves/personal-blog/src/articles/frontend-debugging-101.md

 This is called [rubber duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging).
 And something magical will happen if you do it.
 You will either:

 - Think of an alternative that you haven't tried yet
-- Think of the solution immediately
+- Find the solution immediately

 If it doesn't happen...